Alexandre-Kolobov/Projet_9/README.md

-If you need to create a new super user please put in the commande line "python manage.py createsuperuser" If you need to use Django's shell please put in the commande line "python manage.py shell"
+If you need to create a new super user please put in the commande line "python manage.py createsuperuser" If you need to use Django's shell please put in the commande line "python manage.py shell" If you need to remove all data from database please put in the commande line "python manage.py flush"

 Users pour demo: